blandine-rumeau/check-uuid-in-mobileprovision-files/README.md

 # check_uuid.py

-Recursively checks all `.mobileprovision` files in a folder, or a single `.mobileprovision` file, for the presence of a given UUID and lists missing and matching files.
+Recursively checks all `.mobileprovision` files in a folder, a single `.mobileprovision` file, or inside an `.ipa` archive for the presence of a given UUID and lists missing and matching files.

 ## Author

-**Blandine**, 2025
+**Blandine Rumeau**, 2025

 ## License